Malireddi/19AI547-Blockchain-for-Business/Ex_No_5_Zero-Knowledge Proof (ZK) Private Voting System.md

 To implement a fully private and transparent voting system using Zero-Knowledge Proofs (ZKPs).
 This ensures that votes are counted fairly without revealing who voted for whom.

 # Algorithm:
-Step 1: Voter Registration
+Voter Registration
 Each voter generates a secret vote key and submits a commitment (hashed vote) to the contract.

-Step 2: Voting Process
+Voting Process
 Voters submit their votes privately using a hash, without revealing their choice.

-Step 3: ZK Verification
+ZK Verification
 The contract verifies if a vote belongs to a registered voter but does not reveal the actual vote.

-Step 4: Vote Counting
+Vote Counting
 Once voting ends, the contract reveals the final tally without linking votes to individuals.

 1.Register eligible voters by issuing them unique cryptographic credentials.